Atari SA: Founding and beginnings (1983–1996)

-Growth through acquisition (1996–2000)
+Growth through acquisition (1996–2003)

 In 1996, Infogrames embarked on an acquisition campaign that would last seven years and cost more than $500 million; the objective was to become the world's leading interactive entertainment publisher.
 While the company's debt increased from $55 million in 1999 to $493 million in 2002, the company's revenue also increased from $246 million to $650 million during the same period.

 In July 1996, the company announced that it would purchase the British-based holding company Ocean International Ltd. for $100 million, beginning Infogrames' status as a major publisher.
 Ocean International consisted of British developer and publisher Ocean Software and its North American division Ocean of America.
 After the deal was closed, Ocean became a standalone subsidiary of Infogrames and continued releasing its own titles distant from those of Infogrames.
 Both Ocean subsidiaries soon became the official distributors for Infogrames in both territories.

 In 1997, Infogrames Télématique launched Oceanline, a website that would offer simplified online versions of Infogrames titles.
 On 3 February, Infogrames announced that they would purchase the French division of Phillips Media BV for 191.5 million F with the deal closing on 9 June.
 Phillips Media France, in addition to holding a 20% shareholding stake in Infogrames, also owned the distributors Ecudis (France), Leisuresoft (UK), Bomico Entertainment Software (Germany and Holland), and German publisher Laguna Video Games.
 Leisuresoft was however not included in the sale, and was shuttered following the purchase.
+In October 1997, Infogrames announced to set up a subsidiary in India for the South East Asian market, mentioning interest in Thailand.

 On 30 January 1998, Infogrames signed a licensing deal with Warner Bros.
 Interactive Entertainment to publish and develop five titles based on the Looney Tunes franchise.
 On 8 February, Infogrames rebranded its subsidiaries under its own banner, with Ocean Software becoming Infogrames United Kingdom, Ocean of America becoming Infogrames Entertainment, Inc. and Bomico Entertainment Software becoming Infogrames Deutschland.
 On the same day, the company announced a two-year distribution deal with Canal+ Multimedia to distribute the company's titles in the UK, France and Germany.
 Later on in the year the company purchased the distributors ABS Multimedia, Arcadia, and the Swiss Gamecity GmbH and ending the year off with the purchase of a 62.5% in Australian game distributor Ozisoft, following its then-recent relinquishment from Sega.